Money at 30: Can You Opt Out of the Holidays?

 When I say it’s popular, I mostly mean among groups of friends and co-workers.
 That said, I don’t see any reason why it can’t be applied to families as well.
-In fact, when my wife and I first got married, we decided to do a Secret Santa exchange among her siblings — hey, there’s even an app for that.
+In fact, when my wife and I first got married, we decided to do a Secret Santa exchange among her siblings — hey, there’s even an app for that (you can also try sites like DrawNames.com).
 I thought this worked well but we’ve since moved on to another method, which I’ll tell you about next.

 Try a rotating gifting list

 Once we got away from the Secret Santa exchange, my wife and I still weren’t financially ready to purchase each of her siblings and their spouses individual gifts.
 That’s when she came up with the idea of alternating between which half of the couple we’d buy for each year.
 For example, the first year we purchased gifts for all the women in the family, last year it was the men, and now we’re back to women again.
 This has allowed us to upgrade the gifts we’re giving without busting our budget.

 Of course, while the boy/girl thing works perfectly for our family, you can find other methods of breaking down your shopping list.
 Perhaps dividing your friends and family alphabetically would work?
 Or by birthday?
 Favorite color?
 Whatever you do, just make your plan clear to everyone so they know whether or not to expect a gift.

 Ask for cash